Voice therapy: Voice therapy in transgender individuals

-Non-surgical techniques undertaken by trans women and trans men as a part of gender transition to make the perceived gender of their voices match their gender.
+Voice therapy is sometimes undertaken by trans women and trans men to make their voices better match their gender.
 Voice feminization is the desired outcome of surgical techniques, speech therapy, self-help programs and a general litany of other techniques to acquire a female-sounding voice from a perceived male-sounding voice.
 Voice masculinization is the use of the same procedures and techniques to acquire a male-sounding voice.